broadinstitute/wdl-runner/wdl_runner/README.md

 This example demonstrates running a multi-stage workflow on Google Cloud Platform.

-* The workflow is launched with the Google Genomics [Pipelines API](https://cloud.google.com/genomics/docs/quickstart).
+* The workflow is launched with the Google Cloud Life Sciences [API](https://cloud.google.com/life-sciences/docs/quickstart).
 * The workflow is defined using the Broad Institute's [Workflow Definition Language](https://software.broadinstitute.org/wdl/) (WDL).
 * The workflow stages are orchestrated by the Broad Institute's